 What are Washington State Business Structures?

 A Sole Proprietorship is one individual or married couple in business alone.
-Sole proprietorship's are the most common form of business structure.
-This type of business is simple to form and operate, and may enjoy greater flexibility of management and fewer legal controls.
+Sole proprietorships are the most common form of business structure.
+This type of business is simple to form and operate and may enjoy greater flexibility of management and fewer legal controls.
 However, the business owner is personally liable for all debts incurred by the business.

 A General Partnership is composed of two or more persons (usually not a married couple) who agree to contribute money, labor, and/or skill to a business.
 Each partner shares the profits, losses, and management of the business and each partner is personally and equally liable for debts of the partnership.
-Formal terms of the partnership are usually contained in a written partnership agreement.
+Formal terms of the partnership are usually contained within a written partnership agreement.

 A Limited Partnership* is composed of one or more general partners and one or more limited partners.
 The general partners manage the business and share fully in its profits and losses.
 Limited partners share in the profits of the business, but their losses are limited to the extent of their investment.
 Limited partners are usually not involved in the day-to-day operations of the business.
 Note: A limited partnership may opt to become a Limited Liability Limited Partnership* by including a statement to that effect in its certificate of limited partnership.
 Status as a limited liability limited partnership provides general partners with a shield from liability for obligations of the limited liability limited partnership.